Engineering-Research-and-Development/true-connector/README.md

 TRUE Connector comes pre-configured with following:

 * hostname validation disabled
-* secure http communication between all components (dataApp - ECC, ECC-ECC, and ECC-dataApp)
+* secure https communication between all components (dataApp - ECC, ECC-ECC, and ECC-dataApp), using self-signed certificate
 * multipart mixed format of the message between all components
-* DapsInteraction enabled
+* DapsInteraction disabled
-* AISEC DAPS v2 for fetching DAT
-* validate protocol in Forward-To header
+* disagled validate protocol in Forward-To header
-* Usage control enforced
+* Usage control disabled

-If you wish to change this configuration, please check chapter xxx
+If you wish to change this configuration, please check chapter [Modifying configuration](#modifyconfiguration)

 ### Starting and stopping containers <a name="startstop"></a>